-Within a short ride from Uppuveli you can get to Nilaveli, a beach that can be compared to Maldives.
-In addition to the turquoise sea water and military remnants, the main draw of Nilaveli is actually the nearby Pigeon Island, which offers fine underwater landscape for its reef and coral gardens that tantalize snorkeling and scuba diving goers.
+Within a short ride from Uppuveli you can get to Nilaveli, a beach that can be compared to the Maldives.
+In addition to the turquoise sea water and military remnants, the main draw of Nilaveli is actually the nearby Pigeon Island, which offers fine underwater landscapes for its reef and coral gardens that tantalize snorkeling and scuba diving goers.

 Activities: underwater exploration, relaxing, beach yoga, moonlight strolling

 Some Quick-fire Recommendations

 Still torn between the beaches?
 Here are some quick-fire recommendations based on experience and reference:

 Best for snorkeling: Hikkaduwa and the Pigeon Island off Nilaveli beach offers snorkeling for both beginners and the experienced with crystal waters, shallow reefs, and colorful fish.

 Best for whale-watching: Mirissa and Trincomalee are the best bases for whale-watching excursions.

 Best for self-indulgence: Bentota has a great collection of boutique hotels, where you can pamper yourself and enjoy a relaxing beach holiday.